Being-me24/Findvie-/README.md

 Findvie is a movie and anime discovery app that allows users to explore a vast collection of movies and anime shows, view details, trailers, ratings, and more.

 Features
-Movie Search: Search for your favorite movies by title, genre, or keywords.
+Movie Search: Search for your favorite movies by title, genre, short movie clip or keywords.
 Anime Search: Discover new anime shows and movies by searching through our extensive database.
 Movie Details: Get comprehensive details about each movie, including plot summaries, cast and crew information, ratings, and trailers.
 Anime Details: Explore details about each anime, including synopsis, episode list, characters, and ratings.
 User Profiles: Create and customize your user profile to keep track of your favorite movies and anime shows.
 Favorite Lists: Save movies and anime shows to your favorites list for easy access later.
 Settings: Personalize your app experience with customizable settings, including theme selection and notification preferences.
-Screenshots

-Caption for Screenshot 1

-Caption for Screenshot 2

 Installation
 To install Findvie, follow these steps: